At Brylyn we provide a rage of services for the elderly and under 65; these are:

 Our Current Availability

 Short term care

-We have a total of 30 beds in our rest home, contact us to discuss an option that is suitable for you.
+We have a total of 30 rooms in our rest home, contact us to discuss an option that is suitable for you.

 Our Room Selection

 Own en-suite, walk in wardrobe, kitchenette , two TV

 aerials, call bell, air conditioning, deck.
 Able to accommodate couples (can have rest home and hospital level in the same room).
 There is an additional charge per day for a studio room.

 Please contact us for current or future availbility

 Morning Tea, Afternoon Tea and Supper are provided with scones, biscuits or muffins, sandwiches, or cheese & crackers.

 We have an experienced cook running the kitchen, including menu planning.
 Our cook is happy to cater to personal preferences and also all dietary requirements will be accommodated.